 - This medicine may increase your chances of catching chicken pox, shingles, or herpes virus (including cold sores).
 Avoid people who have these infections.
 Call your doctor if you think you have been exposed to one of these illnesses.

 - This medicine may make your skin more sensitive to sunlight.
-Use a sunscreen when you are outdoors.
-Avoid sunlamps and tanning beds.
+Wear sunscreen.
+Do not use sunlamps or tanning beds.
 Limit your time in the sun as much as possible.
 Cover the treated areas of your skin with loose clothing if you must be outside.

 - This medicine may make you sick if it is not used correctly.
 Call a doctor or poison control center right away if you accidentally swallow this medicine.

 Possible Side Effects While Using This Medicine